alaive/alaive.github.io/index.md

 layout: default
 ---

-[ALAIVE](https://www.snic.de/alaive/) is an interactive Internet platform that combines tools from computational neuroscience, artificial intelligence, and signal processing for optimization, monitoring, and decision-making.
-Our main applications are yield optimization in agriculture, cardiovascular care using wearables, and emphatic human-machine interactions for mental well-being, art, and culture.
-[comment]: <> (brings together computational neuroscience, artificial intelligence, and signal processing for optimization, monitoring, and decision-making for the monitoring and optimal control of living systems with a special focus on agriculture and health care.
-The intelligent systems are implemented in a verstaile interactive Internet platform that uses tools of natuaral language processing and intention inference for a natural and emphatic human-machine interaction.)
+[ALAIVE](https://www.snic.de/alaive/) brings together tools from computational neuroscience, artificial intelligence, and signal processing into a versatile interactive cognitive platform.
+The platform combines algorithms for reasoning and machine learning to solve optimization and decision-making problems using sensory data (see our prototypes for precision agriculture and health care).
+These algorithms are connected to a high complexity neural network that emulates human emotions and basic neurological responses in the brain taking place during a human-like conversation.
+The neural network is used to provide our platform with different personalities depending on the application that permits establishing an emphatic human-machine interaction using natural language oriented to achieve the specific goal of the user.
+The access to our interactive cognitive platform is easy and straightforward through graphical web interfaces.
+Its applications range from precision agriculture and health care to mental well-being, art, and culture.

 # AGRICULTURE <img src="/assets/img/logoagri.png" alt="drawing" width="20"/>